 Now that we have a working understanding of the sexual response cycle, we can begin to look at some techniques to elongate the peaks of our sexual encounters.
 Each of these techniques should be utilized at the cusp of orgasm for the most effective results.
 I recommend experimenting with controlled orgasms during masturbation so that you can identify these stages more reliably.
-Establishing your own sexual response cycle can help you to recognize the physical and verbal ques in your partners and provide a more informed edging experience.
+Establishing your own sexual response cycle can help you to recognize the physical and verbal queues in your partners and provide a more informed edging experience.

 Start/Stop: The start and stop method is one of the most effective techniques for edging a partner.
 Have your partner indicate to you when stimulation should begin and end.
 As stimulation increases and your partner nears climax, bring touch to a dramatic halt.
 This sudden lack of sensation can cause touch to intensify when it is reintroduced.
 When reintroducing touch to a penis, I’d encourage you to focus stimulation on the frenulum (the fine vein that runs vertically down the head of the shaft).
 Use a combination of slow, firm strokes with the pad of your thumb, or equally paced licks to keep the area lubricated and well stimulated.
 For individuals with vulvas, you can reintroduce sensation by adding firm but slow licks along the surface of the clitoris or a gentle and rhythmic suckling.
 This technique can also be utilized with sex toys by providing direct and powerful stimulation to the genitals before removing or powering down the toy.
 I love this particular method of edging because it relies on communication between you and your partner.

-The Main Squeeze: Individuals with penises may require more then a few seconds to delay orgasm.
+The Main Squeeze: Individuals with penises may require more than a few seconds to delay orgasm.
 In these instances, it can be more effective to employ a gentle squeezing technique to keep climax at bay.
 Hold on to the head of the penis, with your thumb over the frenulum.
 Apply gentle pressure, squeezing for one to two seconds before releasing your grip.
 Repeat as needed.
 This technique can be even more explosive if it’s introduced at the end of your edging session.
 The goal of edging is to prevent or deny orgasm as you or your partner come closer to climax.
 Edging should be done repeatedly and become more and more difficult to hold back with each denial.